ryanpoplin/a-full-stack-javascript-developer-course/README.md

-A full stack JavaScript application development course: with Backbone and Node.

 (An intermediate level of programming skills is recommended to successfully follow along: know your HTML5, CSS3, and JavaScript).

 I'm utilizing Jason Krol's B.E.N.M.
 Boilerplate for our codebase's foundation.